 Land.
-The fair value of the Group's land is \$\mathbb{P}137.2\$ million as at December 31, 2021.
-The fair value of the land was determined by an independent firm of appraisers as at March 31, 2022.
+The fair value of the Group's land is \$\text{P138.5}\$ million and \$\text{P137.2}\$ million as at December 31, 2022 and 2021, respectively.
+The fair value of the land was determined by an independent property appraiser in 2022 and 2021.
 The inputs used to determine the market value of the investment properties using the sales comparison approach include location characteristics, size, time element, quality and marketability.
-Accordingly, the fair value measurement used is classified as Level 3.
+Accordingly, the fair value measurement used is classified as Level 3 in 2022 and 2021, respectively.